 Contact a Georgia Attorney

 Distracted driving has long been a major threat on Georgia roadways.
 If you suffered an injury in an accident caused by a distracted driver, you should contact an experienced personal injury attorney immediately.
 Attorney Chase Elleby is an experienced trial lawyer who has obtained substantial settlements and verdicts on behalf of his injured clients.
-Joel Williams Law, LLC, will evaluate your case for free and accepts cases on a contingency fee basis.
+Williams Elleby, will evaluate your case for free and accepts cases on a contingency fee basis.
 That means you won’t pay us anything unless we successfully obtain the compensation you deserve in your case.
-Joel Williams Law, LLC, is located in Kennesaw, Georgia, but represents injured clients throughout the state.
-To set up your free consultation, contact Joel Williams Law, LLC, at (404) 389-1035.
+Williams Elleby, is located in Kennesaw, Georgia, but represents injured clients throughout the state.
+To set up your free consultation, contact Williams Elleby, at 833-LEGALGA.